eiConsole v.23R1

 If you click to the left of these elements, it will expand them to show their respective child elements and values.
 For example, the first Person element should resemble this:

-If you click the “XML” tab, you can also view how this would look in the resulting XML.
+If you click the XML tab, you can also view how this would look in the resulting XML.
 The resulting XML should look something like this:

-The XML shown in this tab is the “predetermined format XML” we mention before we started configuring the current format.
+The XML shown in this tab is the “predetermined format XML” we mentioned before we started configuring the current format.
 We now need to save this XML for later use in the XSLT creation process.
 Right-click anywhere over the XML and click Select All:

-Our File Specification is now fully defined.
-One interesting aspect to note is that this specification will convert an XML file to the “people delimited” format or the resulting delimited file back to the XML format without any additional configuration or changes; File Specifications are inherently bi-directional.
+Our file specification is now fully defined.
+One interesting aspect to note is that this specification will convert an XML file to the “people delimited” format or the resulting delimited file back to the XML format without any additional configuration or changes; file specifications are inherently bi-directional.

 Creating the XSLT for the XML to Delimited File Transformation

-Let’s start by unchecking the Use Direct Relay option:
+Let’s start by unchecking the Use Direct Relay option.

 Editing a New Mapping